-The Sweetheart N04 smoothing plane is no exception and definetly should be a consideration for anyone considering a new quality woodworking tool which is well priced.
-For the price I do not know of a N04 smoother which comes close to this quality for the price.
+The Sweetheart N04 smoothing plane is no exception and definitely should be a consideration for anyone considering a new quality woodworking tool which is well priced.
+For the price, I do not know of an N04 smoother which comes close to this quality for the price.

-The original Stanley or even better the a Stanley Bailey was a better tool back in the day.
+The original Stanley or even better the Stanley Bailey was a better tool back in the day.
 But do not dismiss this contractors woodworking tool as the castings are good.
-With a little tuning and pimping that tool with a new handle (TOTE) and knob you will then have a higher end tool capable of matching planes cost way more.
-The format of this plane is tried and tested for over a hundred years so expect it to be a great perfromer.
+With a little tuning and pimping, that tool with a new handle (TOTE) and knob you will then have a higher-end tool capable of matching planes cost way more.
+The format of this plane is tried and tested for over a hundred years so expect it to be a great performer.
+Frederick Stanley founded Stanley…

 I do not own this tool but a friend has and he assures me it is a good tool which does as expected.
 I use mine to clean up table saw rebates in door frames.